particle1331/ok-transformer/docs/intro.md

 $ pip install -e .
 ```

 Note that TensorFlow has been commented out in [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt).
-This only serves to specify the version used in the notebooks &mdash; you would have to install it for your specific OS and hardware.
+This only serves to specify the version used in the notebooks (you would have to install it for your specific OS and hardware).

 ## Hardware